-Below are the photo and video from my recent photoshoot with Victoria using 56mm F1.2 lens for some flowers and mural portraits.
-Whenever I need bokeh, low light and sunset backlight, 56mm F1.2 is my choice.
+Below are the photos and videos from my recent photoshoot with Victoria using a 56mm F1.2 lens for some flowers and mural portraits.
+Whenever I need bokeh, low light, and sunset backlight, a 56mm F1.2 is my choice.

 Victoria Photoshoot using 56mm F1.2 & 35mm F2

 How Much Room Do You Need to Shoot With 56mm F1.2?

 The 56mm F1.2 has a minimum focus distance is 2.3ft (0.7m), which means it needs a bit more room to operate and frame a portrait.
 For example, if you are in a coffee shop sitting across a table, 56mm F1.2 won't get the focus of the model sitting across you.

 To resolve this problem and have more room to shoot 56mm F1.2 in a coffee shop, I usually find a window spot and shoot from outside the window.
 In this way, I have more than 3–5 ft of space to frame the portraits.

 One of the highlights of the 35mm F2 WR is the weather resistance.
 Combined with the weather-sealed body of X-T2, I have shot some portraits during rainy weather.

 Also, I like the contrast out of the 35mm F2 lens.
 It felt a bit darker right out of the camera comparing to the F1.4 version.

 Below is an original jpg photo using a 35mm F2 lens.